maxfordham/ipyautoui/README.md

 ## Contributions

-AutoVuetify is a very thin wrapper where ipyvuetify and vuetify-jsonschema-form are doing all the work.
+AutoVjsf is a very thin wrapper where ipyvuetify and vuetify-jsonschema-form are doing all the work.
 Many thanks to @mariobuikhuizen for providing me with the [boiler-plate code](https://github.com/widgetti/ipyvuetify/issues/182).